Strong gravitational lensing by rotating Simpson--Visser black holes

 \section{Abstract}

-Recently there has been a surge of interest in strong gravitational lensing by black holes in the wake of the Event Horizon Telescope (EHT) observations.
-Also, to resolve the singularity problem in classical general relativity and to study possible implications, an essential line of research is tantamount to investigate classical black holes and their consequences, with regular, i.e., nonsingular, properties.
-Hence, we investigate strong-field gravitational lensing by rotating Simpson-Visser black hole, which has an additional parameter ($l$), apart from mass ($M$) and rotation parameter ($a$).
-It can admit Cauchy and event horizons for some parameters and free from the singularity and assess phenomenological differences from the Kerr black holes.
-We also find a decrease in the deflection angle $\alpha_D$, angular position $\theta_{1}$ decreases more slowly and $x_{m}$ more quickly, but angular separation $s$ increases more rapidly, and their behaviour is similar to that of the Kerr black hole.
+We investigate strong field gravitational lensing by rotating Simpson-Visser black hole, which has an additional parameter ($0\leq l/2M \leq1$), apart from mass ($M$) and rotation parameter ($a$).
+A rotating Simpson-Visser metric correspond to (i) a Schwarzschild metric for $l/2M=a/2M=0$ and $ M \neq 0 $, (ii) a Kerr metric for $l/2M=0$, $|a/2M|< 0.5$ and $ M \neq 0 $ (iii) a rotating regular black hole metric for $|a/2M|< 0.5$, $ M \neq 0 $ and $l/2M$ in the range $0<l/2M<0.5 + \sqrt{\left(0.5\right)^2-(a/2M)^2}$, and (iv) a traversable wormhole for a $|a/2M| >0.5$ and $l/2M\neq 0$.
+We find a decrease in the deflection angle $\alpha_D$ and also in the ratio of the flux of the first image and all other images $ r_{mag}$.
+On the other hand, angular position $\theta_{1}$ increases more slowly and photon sphere radius $x_{m}$ decreases more quickly, but angular separation $s$ increases more rapidly, and their behaviour is similar to that of the Kerr black hole.
 The formalism is applied to discuss the astrophysical consequences in the supermassive black holes NGC 4649, NGC 1332, Sgr A* and M87* and find that the rotating Simpson-Visser black holes can be quantitatively distinguished from the Kerr black hole via gravitational lensing effects.
-However, the deviations of the angular positions of the first image from that of the Kerr black hole are not more than $0.194~\mu$as for Sgr A*, $0.04565~\mu$as for M87, $0.0920051~\mu$as for NGC 4649, and $0.0487413~\mu$as for NGC 1332 and thus required resolution is much higher than current astronomical observation capability like of EHT.
+We find that the deviation of the lensing observables $\Delta\theta_1$ and $\Delta s$ of rotating Simpson Visser black holes from Kerr black hole for $0<l/2M <0.6$ ($a/2M=0.45$), for supermassive black holes Sgr A* and M87, respectively, are in the range $0.0422-0.11658~\mu$as and $0.031709-0.08758~\mu$as while $|\Delta r_{mag}|$ is in the range $0.2037 - 0.95668$.
+It is difficult to distinguish the two black holes because the departure are in $\mathcal{O}(\mu$as), which are unlikely to get resolved by the current EHT observations, and one has to wait for future observations by ngEHT can pin down the exact constraint.
+We also derive a two-dimensional lens equation and formula for deflection angle in the strong field limit by focusing on trajectories close to the equatorial plane.